Owoscaw/A-Level-Project-2022/README.md

 # A-Level-Project-2022
 TSP applied to google maps for my A level computer science project.

-To start this app, run start.bat
+devStart runs the project in development mode, with nodemon

+start runs the project in normal mode